Rosemary-Lemon No-Knead Bread

 At least 30 minutes before the dough is ready, put a 2 3/4-quart (2.75 l) bread pot or Dutch oven in the oven and preheat the oven to 450°F (230°C).

 Carefully remove the pot from the oven.
 Slide your hand under the towel and turn the dough over, seam side up, into the pot; it may look like a mess, but that's okay.
 Shake the pan once or twice if the dough is unevenly distributed; it will straighten out as it bakes.
+If desired, using a very sharp knife, cut three shallow parallel slits in the top of the dough.
 Cover with the lid and bake for 30 minutes.
 Uncover and continue baking until the loaf is browned, 15 to 30 minutes more.

 Transfer the pot to a wire rack and let cool for 10 minutes.
 Using oven mitts, turn the pot on its side and gently turn the bread; it will release easily.
 Makes one 1 1/2-lb (750 g) loaf.